MrFelipeTorres/sbes2024/README.md

 # sbes2024

-"sbes2024.csv" is an file where there is a results about paper's search string.
+"sbes2024.csv" is a file with results about the paper's search string.